PerimeterX/perimeterx-php-sdk/README.md

 #### <a name="real-ip"></a>Extracting the Real User IP Address

-> Note: IP extraction according to your network setup is important.
-It is common to have a load balancer/proxy on top of your applications, in this case the PerimeterX module will send an internal IP as the user's.
-In order to perform processing and detection for server-to-server calls, PerimeterX module need the real user ip.
+> Note: IP extraction, according to your network setup, is very important.
+It is common to have a load balancer/proxy on top of your applications, in which case the PerimeterX module will send the system's internal IP as the user's.
+In order to properly perform processing and detection on server-to-server calls, PerimeterX module needs the real user's IP.

-The user ip can be returned to the PerimeterX module using a custom user function defined on $perimeterxConfig.
+The user's IP can be passed to the PerimeterX module using a custom user defined function on the $perimeterxConfig variable.

-**default with no predefined header:** `$_SERVER['REMOTE_ADDR']`
+**Default with no predefined header:** `$_SERVER['REMOTE_ADDR']`

 ```php
 /**